Do Go On - 206 - Dungeons and Dragons

 What a real treat.

-Oh, that's very exciting.
+That's very exciting.

-It is a bit fun.
+This is a bit of fun.

-I'd also like to say that my parents
+I'd also like to say that my parents made a lot of great financial decisions.

-are better than my teacher parents earlier.
+I didn't mean to say that Dave's teacher parents are better than my teacher parents earlier.

 That's really weighed on my conscience.